Randy Cox: Officers charged after black man paralysed in van

 Freddie Gray died after suffering a spinal injury while handcuffed and shackled in a police van.

-The five officers in the Connecticut case were charged on Monday with misdemeanour counts of reckless endangerment and cruelty to persons.
+The five officers in the Connecticut case were charged on Monday with reckless endangerment and cruelty, which are misdemeanour - or minor - counts.

 Officers say the police van braked suddenly to avoid a collision at an intersection.
 Police body camera footage shows the driver stopping suddenly and repeatedly honking the horn.

 The video also shows some officers mocking Mr Cox and accusing him of faking his injuries.
-In the clip, officers drag Mr Cox by his feet to place him in a holding cell before he was transported to hospital.
+In the clip, officers drag Mr Cox by his feet to place him in a holding cell.
+He was then transported to hospital.

 After reviewing the footage, state police determined the five officers had engaged in reckless conduct leaving Mr Cox immobile and deprived of proper physical care.